jeromeetienne/threex/README.md

 ## Folders Hierarchie

-Some guidelines on how to organize your files
+Some guidelines on how to organize your files:

 * ```/examples``` contains the examples for your module
 * ```/readme.md``` contains a readme about your module.